Last updated 16th May 2018.

 About Daughters of the Heart of Mary

 DHM is the trading name of Daughters of the Heart of Mary, a not-for-profit organisation whose registered office is located at 41 Murray Road, Wimbledon, SW19 4PD, and is the Information Commissioners Office (ICO) registered data controller (Charity registration ref: 800119 ).
-The data protection officer is Ms Mary Brogan.
+The data protection officer is Ms Mary Alphomse.
 DHM is committed to ensuring that your privacy is protected.

 Information covered by this policy

 Personal information is information, or any combination of separate pieces of information, that could be used to identify you.

 DHM is committed to protecting the privacy of our users and protecting their personal information and supports the Data Protection Act.
 We have implemented technical, administrative and physical procedures designed to protect personal information from loss, misuse or alteration.